LukasWoodtli/WebPage/pelican/content/object_databases.md

     - How much code needs to be written for persistence
         - None at all would be nice but not realistic (GUI objects usually don't need storing...)
     - Data is stored automatically
+    - Not always desirabls: don't need to store UI, messages ...
+    - 3 possible solutions
+        1. implicit: save all objects automatically
+        2. explicit: objects need to be saved manually
+        3. on class base (different granularity)
 - **Data Type Orthogonality** all data objects should be allowed to be persistent (long-lived, transient)
     - The data types do not need to be modified (implicitly or explicitly) to allow persistence
     - e.g Serializable interface in Java does not satisfy this criteria (classes that don't implement the interface can't be stored)